SAP BTP Platform ABAP Environment – Lifecycle Management – Introduction

-This blog series is meant to help you to plan and set up your landscape and life cycle management in SAP Cloud Platform, ABAP Environment since this differs from the setup you are used to in on premise ABAP systems.
+This blog series is meant to help you to plan and set up your landscape and life cycle management in SAP Business Technology Platform (BTP) ABAP Environment – formerly known as SAP Cloud Platform, ABAP Environment – since this differs from the setup you are used to in on premise ABAP systems.

-It is based on the blog post Software Lifecycle Management for SAP Cloud Platform ABAP Environment by Thomas Schneider and on tests that we have performed in the integration team that is testing SAP Cloud Platform, ABAP environement end-2-end.
+It is based on the blog post Software Lifecycle Management for SAP Cloud Platform ABAP Environment by Thomas Schneider and on tests that we have performed in the integration team that is testing SAP BTP ABAP environment end-2-end.

 You will learn which role software components do play here and which possibilities you have for transportation of your developments from your development system into your production system.

 In a second blog post SAP Cloud Platform, ABAP Environment – Lifecycle Management – sample scenarios for three different system landscapes it is discussed how these can address the needs in your development project in the ABAP environment of SAP Cloud Platform.

 Some examples for the most common use cases and setups will be explained as well.

 Your development, including transportation, is organized and managed in so-called software components.
 A software component is designed to contain all coding and development objects of at least one application and should be runnable itself.